 Applications must be submitted via the CPRIT Application Receipt System (CARS) at https://CPRITGrants.org.
 Only applications submitted at this portal will be considered eligible for review.
-The PD must register to start an application.
-Detailed instructions for submitting an application will be posted on CARS on December 15, 2011.
+The PD must register to start the application process.
+Detailed instructions for submitting an application will be posted on CARS beginning June 21, 2012.